hbr/Lambda-Calculus/doc/basics.md

 I.e. the term `M M` is neither strongly nor weakly normalizing.
 It is diverging.

 The term `M M` is not useful at all.
-It is just a silly term to demonstrate on what can go wrong, because an infinite loop is certainly not desirable.
+It is just a silly term to demonstrate what can go wrong, because an infinite loop is certainly not desirable.

 But we can construct another term which is only potentially non terminating.